-In the event that we terminate Dr. Guenther without cause or he resigns for good reason, Dr. Guenther will be entitled to receive (a) an amount equal to 12 months of his annual base salary, less applicable deductions, payable in accordance with our normal payroll schedule, (b) a pro rata bonus award payable on the first regularly scheduled pay day following the 60th day after his termination, (c) 12 months of continued health coverage and (d) full vesting of his outstanding equity awards, except that if such termination occurs within 60 days before, upon or within one year following a sale that constitutes a "change in control event" as defined under the Code then Dr. Guenther will be entitled to receive his 12 month salary continuation and his pro rata bonus award in one lump sum payment on the first regularly scheduled pay day following the 60th day after his termination.
+In the event that we terminate Dr. Guenther without cause or he resigns for good reason, Dr. Guenther will be entitled to receive (a) an amount equal to 12 months of his annual base salary, less applicable deductions, payable in accordance with our normal payroll schedule, (b) a pro rata bonus award payable on the first regularly scheduled pay day following the 60th day after his termination, (c) 12 months of continued health coverage and (d) full vesting of his outstanding equity awards, except that if such termination occurs within 60 days before, upon or within one year following a sale that constitutes a "change in control event" as defined in Section 409A of the Code then in lieu of the payment described in clause (a) Dr. Guenther will be entitled to a lump sum payment equal to his annual base salary on the first regularly scheduled pay day following the 60th day after his termination.
 In the event that we terminate Dr. Guenther with cause, Dr. Guenther resigns without good reason, or the employment is terminated due to mutual agreement, death or disability, then Dr. Guenther will not be entitled to receive severance benefits.
-Under the terms of Dr. Guenther's employment agreement, if we enter into any change of control, all then unvested shares subject to outstanding options shall become fully vested and immediately exercisable immediately prior to such change in control.
+Under the terms of Dr. Guenther's employment agreement, if we enter into any change of control, all then unvested shares subject to outstanding options shall become fully vested and immediately prior to such change in control.